LaputanMachines/beautiful-nanaimo/_posts/2023-12-19-street-trees.md

 The trees can be either deciduous, evergreen, coniferous or fruit and nut trees and are required to achieve a diameter of 6cm or greater and height of 4.5m or greater at maturity.
 Western red cedar is not recommended (unless there is a good irrigation system in place) as this species does not do well over extended drought conditions.
 Leyland cypress can be utilized as an alternative to cedar as it is a hardy species tolerant to a range of environmental conditions (just not in hedge form).
 Arbutus trees are also not  recommended as they have a notoriously high mortality rate when planted from a pot.
 The nursery would have the best idea as to species suitability for your specific site conditions.

+## Case Study: Medellín, Colombia

+After enduring years of high crime and violence, Medellín faces a new threat –  rising urban temperatures, driven by climate change.
+The city’s response brings people together, planting vegetation to create a better environment for everyone.
+The Green Corridors project shades cyclists and pedestrians, cools built up areas and cleans the air along busy roads.

+<p><iframe src="https://www.youtube.com/embed/Kv0m2MSIo2s?si=8HTsWhRNYP0sGI1N" loading="lazy" frameborder="0" allowfullscreen></iframe></p>

+Medellín, Colombia, exemplifies the importance of climate resilience in urban planning.
+Facing urban heat and air pollution issues, the city implemented a green corridor project, connecting green spaces to combat rising temperatures.
+This initiative has resulted in a 2-degree cooling effect, improved air quality, and enhanced overall quality of life for residents.
+The success of the green corridors has allowed the city to promote sustainable goals, leading to the adoption of electric mobility.

+> The direct effects on Medellín’s residents have been very positive.
+The investments have not just resulted in lower temperatures across the city but have also improved the overall quality of life in the city.
+Cleaner air and green space have encouraged residents to do more physical activity and take greater pride in their city’s overall development. ([Source](https://energytransition.org/2023/12/how-green-corridors-are-driving-sustainable-policies-in-medellin/))

+Medellín aims to be a Latin American leader in electric mobility by 2030, retrofitting over 500 public buses with electric engines.
+The city's example highlights the positive impact of green policies on people's lives, fostering support for sustainability and serving as a model for other cities in the Global South.

 ## Additional Resources

 We've compiled a list of resources for you to learn more about the benefits of street trees.
 We hope you find them useful and informative.
 Let's make Nanaimo a Strong Town!